cosmos72/gomacro/README.md

 * line comments starting with #! in addition to //
 * basic types: booleans, integers, floats, complex numbers, strings (and iota)
 * the empty interface, i.e. interface{} - other interfaces not implemented yet
-* constant, variable and type declarations (untyped constants are emulated with typed constants)
+* constant, variable and type declaration, including untyped constants
 * Go 1.9 type aliases (experimental)
 * unary and binary operators
 * assignment, i.e. operators = += -= *= /= %= &= |= ^= &^= <<= >>=
 * composite types: arrays, channels, maps, pointers, slices, strings, structs
 * composite literals
 * type assertions
-* function declarations (including variadic functions)
-* method declarations (including variadic methods and methods with pointer receiver)
 * seamless invocation of compiled functions from interpreter, and vice-versa
 * channel send and receive
 * goroutines, i.e. go function(args)
 * function and method calls, including multiple return values
+* function and method declarations (including variadic functions/methods, and methods with pointer receiver)
+* named return values
+* extracting methods from types and from instances.
+  For example `time.Duration.String` returns a `func(time.Duration) string` and `time.Duration(1s).String` returns a `func() string`
-* if, for, for-range, break, continue, fallthrough, return (unimplemented: goto)
+* if, for, for-range, break, continue, fallthrough, return (goto is only partially implemented)
 * select, switch, type switch, fallthrough
 * all builtins: append, cap, close, comples, defer, delete, imag, len, make, new, panic, print, println, real, recover
-* imports: Go standard packages "just work", importing other packages requires the "plugin" package (available only for Go 1.8+ on Linux)
+* imports: Go standard packages "just work".
+Importing other packages requires either the "plugin" package (available only for Go 1.8+ on Linux) or, in alternative, adding an `init()` function to the package, then compiling it statically inside gomacro (see issue #13 for more details)
-* switching to a different package
 * macro declarations, for example `macro foo(a, b, c interface{}) interface{} { return b }`
 * macro calls, for example `foo; x; y; z`
 * macroexpansion: code walker, MacroExpand and MacroExpand1